rodrigoelp/little-stories/Unlikely adventures/42-Chapter-42.md

 *"Pardon?"*

 *"You should come to take a look here.
 I've found some books, if you can call it that; it is a bunch of stone sheets wired up at the edges.
 I think it is utterly impractical to have to carry these around.
 This things are heavy!
-Why make them out of stones?"* - the sound of stone leaning and rubbing against stone was a dead giveaway that Amir flicked through the so called "books".
+Why make them out of stones?"* - the sound of stone leaning and rubbing against stone was a dead giveaway that Amir flicked through the so called ‘books’.

 *"Anything interesting?"* - Sam asked listening carefully to find Amir between all the echoes.